alexrohl/CITS3403/README.md

 Project 2019
 Started 5th May 2019.
 Alex Rohl (22233158) and Farruh Mavlonov (22252282)

+We outline the following:
+1) the purpose of the web application, explaining both the context and the social choice mechanism used.
+2) the architecture of the web application
+3) describe how to launch the web application.
+4) Include commit logs, showing contributions and review from both contributing students

+1) The purpose of our web application is to allow users to rank marvel characters with respect to

 may need to run in terminal:

 virtual venv